-The mandate for this committee, as stated in the bylaws is that it "shall address the appropriate matters and other concerns of the Staff Council".
+The mandate for this committee, as stated in the bylaws is it "shall address the appropriate matters and other concerns of the Staff Council."

-This committee is responsible for organizing the annual Employee Picnic, usually held in early June for USI employees.
+This committee is responsible for organizing the annual Employee Picnic, usually held in late May/early June for all USI employees.

-The committee also organizes and is still sponsors the USI Giving Tree program for employees, students, and USI families who need a little extra assistance during the Christmas holiday.
+The committee also organizes and sponsors the USI Giving Tree program for employees, students, and USI families who need assistance during the Christmas holiday.